jvdsande/nanoslices/packages/core/README.md

   impacts the store's performances.
 - `context: any`: variable that will be passed to all slice functions (`computed`, `actions` and `initialize`).
   Use it to inject some shared context across your slices, such as API services or configuration.
+- `extensions: Extension[]`: extension system allowing to extend the store with more methods, used by our [React wrapper](https://npmjs.com/@nanoslices/react)

 ## Slice methods